p0dyakov/flutter_interview/README_EN.md

 1. Some external events lead to the need to update the display.
 2. The `Schedule Frame` is sent to the `Flutter Engine`
 3. When the `Flutter Engine` is ready to start updating the rendering, it creates a `Begin Frame` request
-4. This `Begin Frame` request is intercepted by the `Flutter Framework`, which performs tasks related mainly to `Tickers' (for example, animation)
+4. This `Begin Frame` request is intercepted by the `Flutter Framework`, which performs tasks related mainly to `Tickers` (for example, animation)
 5. These tasks may re-create the request for later rendering (example: the animation has not finished its execution, and it will need to get another `Begin Frame` at a later stage to complete it)
 6. Next, the `Flutter Engine` sends a `Draw Frame`, which is intercepted by the `Flutter Framework`, which will look for any tasks related to updating the layout in terms of structure and size
 7. After all these tasks are completed, he moves on to tasks related to updating the layout in terms of rendering
 8. If there is something on the screen that needs to be drawn, then a new scene for visualization is sent to the `Flutter Engine`, which will update the screen
-9. Then the `Flutter Framework` performs all the tasks that will be performed after the rendering is completed (`PostFrame callbacks'), and any other subsequent tasks that are not related to rendering
+9. Then the `Flutter Framework` performs all the tasks that will be performed after the rendering is completed (`PostFrame callbacks`), and any other subsequent tasks that are not related to rendering
 10. …

 ---